RobWar-code/AICode/README.md

 - Search
 - Sort
 - Arrange

+#### Forth-Like Instruction Rule Implementation

+In order to advance the learning into more natural domains, the ruleset will include rules to enable the learning of the interpretation of ASCII Forth-like statements, such as
+    5 4 +;
+    6 7 -;
+    8 9 *;

+The basic arithmetic functions will be extended with other Forth style stack commands.

 #### Reproduction
 The most successful programs in a set of trials are copied to